 As X-rays from pulsars are absorbed by the atmosphere, scientists have to test this technique in space.
 This satellite is to detect the details of X-ray signals of 26 nearby pulsars, and to create a pulsar navigation database.
 This target could be achieved within five to 10 years.

-The satellite is to be launched in November 2016 on a CZ-11 rocket from Jiuquan.
+The satellite was launched in November 2016 on a CZ-11 rocket from Jiuquan.

 |Type / Application:||Technology|